Moles: Meaning, Causes, Treatment and More (Updated)

 Should you worry about having them?

 - Asymmetry.
-If these are not equal on observing from its centre than it is asymmetrical in shape.
+If these are not equal on observing from its centre then it is asymmetrical in shape.

 - Colour.
 If you see variations within the same mole then take it as a warning sign as it can be melanoma.

 - Size.
-A mole bigger than 1/4 inch can be dangerous.
+A mole bigger than 1/4 inch or the size of a pencil eraser can be dangerous.

 If you are concerned about your mole and looking for a dermatologist for its analysis, you can book an appointment here for Skin analysis.